Hunter King: Career

 On October 15, 2012, she made her debut on the CBS Daytime soap opera as Summer Newman, replacing Lindsay Bushman.
 King's performance in the role earned her a nomination for the Young Artist Award for Best Performance in a Daytime TV Series - Young Actress, losing out to her Y&R predecessor Samantha Bailey.
 King was also nominated for the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2013, losing out to Kristen Alderson before winning the following year, beating out Alderson, Linsey Godfrey, Kim Matula and Kelly Missal.

-In 2013, it was reported that King accused her Y&R co-star Michael Muhney of allegedly groping her.
+In 2014, it was reported that King accused her Y&R co-star Michael Muhney of groping her.
 Radar Online reported that King complained that Muhney fondled her breasts on two occasions, both of which were unsolicited and unwanted advances.
 According to Radar Online, King told producers she would go to the police and file a report against Muhney if he was not fired from the show.
 Muhney was fired on December 17, 2013, claiming that the allegations were false and merely a salacious rumor.
 No charges were ever filed.

 King appeared as a guest model on two episodes of The Price Is Right during "Dream Car Week" in November 2013 and again for two more episodes in October 2014.

 In 2015, King was cast in A Girl Like Her (originally named The Bully Chronicles) as Avery Keller, and was cast on the CBS comedy series Life in Pieces as Clementine.
 Initially a recurring role in season one, she was promoted to series regular for second season, leaving The Young and the Restless as regular cast member.
 In May 2018, TVLine announced that King would come back to The Young and the Restless as Summer as a contract cast member starting June 4, 2018.
 King was able to work on both her shows because an understudy took over her role as Summer for several episodes.